-But what we aren’t talking about is the fact that we need to completely revolutionize the way we live our lives.
-Easier said than done, especially when structural change is so integral to our ability to do this.
+But we aren’t talking about the fact that we need to completely revolutionize how we live our lives.
+Easier said than done, especially when structural change is integral to our ability to do this.

-Let’s look at the ways we inadvertently opt in to stress every day and how we can change the way we live in order to opt back out.
+Let’s look at the ways we inadvertently opt-in to stress every day and how we can change the way we live to opt back out.

 Technology is stressing us out.

 We become glued to our phones, constantly bombarded with a barrage of pings, dings, and red notifications.
-At the whiff of downtime, we instinctively reach for our phones and start checking social media, scrolling, liking, judging.
+At the whiff of downtime, we instinctively reach for our phones and start checking social media, scrolling, liking, and judging.

 We bear a lot of the responsibility, but it is also worth noting that these apps are designed to keep us addicted and scrolling.

-And the thing is, every time we get one of these little dings, we active our sympathetic nervous system, sending a small dose of adrenaline to our body.
+And the thing is, every time we get one of these little dings, we activate our sympathetic nervous system, sending a small dose of adrenaline to our body.
 The adrenaline boost, in turn, “increases heart rate, pulse, and muscle tension, and shunts energy from the brain to the muscles.”

-It takes 30 minutes for the body to return to baseline after each of these boosts.
+It takes 30 minutes for the body to return to baseline after each boost.

-But with Americans unlocking their phones an average of 100 to 150 times per day, we aren’t really returning to our baselines.
-Instead, we’re opting into a day filled with adrenaline spikes that we never truly come down from.
+But with Americans unlocking their phones an average of 100 to 150 times per day, we aren’t returning to our baselines.
+Instead, we’re opting into a day filled with adrenaline spikes from which we never truly come down.

 If you haven’t read Digital Minimalism by Cal Newport, I highly recommend giving it a read and trying to implement some of his strategies.
-You will be amazed by how much your life changes and improves by being more proactive in how you use technology.
+You will be amazed by how much your life changes and improves by being more proactive in using technology.